stanicm/mercury-assistant/README.md

 ## Prerequisites

 ### System Requirements
-- Python 3.10 or higher
+- Python 3.12 or higher (required for Mercury Agent; developed using 3.12.7)
 - Node.js 20.x or higher (for Mercury Interface)

   #### Ubuntu/Debian